Bachelor of Science, Public Health Science (College Park)

 The Bachelor of Science in Public Health Science at the University of Maryland, College Park consists of 120 credit hours.
 The program includes undergraduate courses in public health and science and culminates with a 3-credit capstone experience.
 There is a recommended sequence for completing the Public Health Science bachelor’s degree that considers a student’s year in the program in course scheduling.

-- Synthesize scientific knowledge to formulate solutions to public health problems.
+- Interpret and synthesize scientific knowledge to propose evidence-based approaches and solutions to public health problems..

 The Public Health Science curriculum requires 120 credits for graduation.
 The courses comprising these 120 credits can be categorized into five areas: